 2.5 Once in force, the Agreement will continue in force indefinitely, unless and until the Agreement is terminated in accordance with Clause 6.2 or Clause 13.

 3. CloudSET Platform and CloudSET Services

-3.1 Subject to the prohibitions set out in Clause 3.2, the Provider hereby grants to the Customer a non-exclusive licence to access the CloudSET Platform and to use the CloudSET Services, by means of the Token and Interface Software only, for the sole purpose of processing the data of the Customer, during the Term.
+3.1 Subject to the prohibitions set out in Clause 3.2, the Provider hereby grants to the Customer a non-exclusive licence to access the CloudSET Platform and to use the CloudSET Services, by means of the Interface Software only, for the sole purpose of processing the data of the Customer, during the Term.